- Yale Law School (J.D. 1994)

 - "Survey of Colorado Defamation and Related Claims Against the Media," in Annual Media Libel & Related Law Survey (Media Law Resource Center) (with T. Kelley)

-For nearly two decades, Steve has represented media companies, online publishers, and individuals in defending claims based upon content, fighting subpoenas, and seeking access to government information and proceedings.
+For two decades, Steve has represented media companies, online publishers, and individuals in defending claims based upon content, fighting subpoenas, and seeking access to government information and proceedings.
 He represented the national news media in connection with coverage of the Aurora theater shooting case, the Oklahoma City bombing trials, and the Kobe Bryant rape prosecution, and he secured access to public records related to the murder of JonBenet Ramsey and the shooting at Columbine High School.
 Steve also litigates copyright and trademark matters.

 Steve is an active leader in the national media law bar.
 He is the recent past-Chair of the American Bar Association’s Forum on Communications Law, and has chaired several other committees within the ABA and the Media Law Resource Center.
-Steve is a prolific writer on media law and is frequently called upon to speak on First Amendment and newsgathering issues.
+Steve also serves as the President of the Colorado Freedom of Information Coalition.

-Steve has taught mass media at the University of Colorado and law of the internet at the University of Denver’s Sturm Law College.
+Steve has taught media law at the University of Colorado and at the University of Denver’s Sturm Law College.

 Prior to becoming a lawyer, Steve was a freelance documentary producer at the public television station in San Francisco.
 Steve began his legal career by serving as a law clerk to the Honorable Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit.
 He then joined the Denver office of Faegre & Benson, where he was a partner, before he joined LSKS when it opened its Colorado office in 2007.